peterducai/etcd-tools/best_practices_book.md

 ETCD which is running on masters is key-value database that holds all data and objects of cluster.
 Any performance issues (timeouts, delays) can lead to unstable cluster.

+### ETCD network considerations

+Network can handle enough IO and bandwidth between masters is fast enough.
+Having masters in different DCs is not recommended (as rather RHACM should be used in case of OCP), but if required, network latency should be ideally below 2ms.

+For Three-Node OpenShift Compact Clusters, make sure that you have dedicated NVMe or SSD drives for the control plane and separated Drives for application and another infrastructure stacks.
+Eventually, according to current workload in place, dedicated SSD drives for etcd (/var/lib/etcd) must be also taken in consideration.

 ## ETCD object count

 ETCD hosted on average storage will usually have performance problems when there is more than ~8k of any of objects (like secrets, deployments, replicasets, etc..) unless you use fastest storage (with low latency and high sequential IOPS) on the market.